LetrixZ/faccina/README.md

 You can migrate the archives from the v1 database to a new SQLite database.

 Use the `migrate:db` command.\
 You need to specify a connection string for the v1 database.
-Example: `postgres://user:password@hostname:port/database`
+Example: `postgres://user:password@hostname:port/database`.

+If you had duplicated paths in the previous database, only the latest non-deleted one will be kept.
+A list of lost archives will be saved to `./lost_{{timestamp}}.json`.

 Once migrated, make a forced index to finish the process: `bun ./cli index --force`.